bleathem/bleathem.ca/content/blog/2012/2012-02-08-richfaces-420cr1-release-announcement.md

 ---
-layout: post
   title: "RichFaces 4.2.0.CR1 Release Announcement"
+  date: 2012-02-08
+  author: Brian Leathem
+  categories: [Java EE]
   tags: [ RF42, RichFaces ]
+  description:
+  linktitle:
+  featured:
+  featuredpath:
+  featuredalt:
+  type: post
+  aliases:
+    - /blog/2012/02/richfaces-420cr1-release-announcement.html
 ---

 I’m excited to announce the availability of RichFaces <a href="https://issues.jboss.org/secure/ReleaseNote.jspa?projectId=12310341&amp;version=12318573">4.2.0.CR1</a>, our release candidate for RichFaces 4.2.0.
 Hot on the heels of the RichFaces <a href="http://blog.bleathem.ca/2011/12/richfaces-410final-release-announcement.html">4.1 release</a>, Richfaces 4.2 delivers some "missing" components migrated from RichFaces 3, and offers usability and API improvements for those looking to take advantage of our resource loading optimizations, and push API.
 Not to forget a significant number of bug fixes, and overall usability improvements.